pathwaycom/llm-app/examples/pipelines/demo-question-answering/README.md

 - RAG

-Pathway provides all the tools to create a RAG application and query it: a [Pathway vector store](https://pathway.com/developers/api-docs/pathway-xpacks-llm/splitters) and a web server (defined with the [REST connector](https://pathway.com/developers/api-docs/pathway-io/http#pathway.io.http.rest_connector)).
+Pathway provides all the tools to create a RAG application and query it: a [Pathway Document store](https://pathway.com/developers/api-docs/pathway-xpacks-llm/document_store#pathway.xpacks.llm.document_store.DocumentStore) and a web server (defined with the [REST connector](https://pathway.com/developers/api-docs/pathway-io/http#pathway.io.http.rest_connector)).
 They are defined in our demo in the main class `PathwayRAG` along with the different functions and schemas used by the RAG.

 For the sake of the demo, we kept the app simple, consisting of the main components you would find in a regular RAG application.
 It can be further enhanced with query writing methods, re-ranking layer and custom splitting steps.